-- A. The Grant Project Director and assigned department shall notify other departments, including FMS Financial Operations Division of project completion. - Review departmental grant file for completeness of all required documentation and mandatory reports.
+- A. The Grant Project Director and assigned department shall notify other departments, including FMS

+Financial Operations Division the Office of Management and Budget and the Grant Coordinator of project completion. - Review departmental grant file for completeness of all required documentation and mandatory reports.
 Complete final assessment report if required. - 2.
-Retain records for the required time period. - Participate in grant audit or monitoring. - Prepare News Release regarding completion of project if appropriate. - Schedule and attend grant close-out meetings (construction projects).
+Retain records for the required time period. - 3.
+Participate in grant audit or monitoring. - 4.
+Prepare News Release regarding completion of project if appropriate. - 5.
+Schedule and attend grant close-out meetings (construction projects).